elogind/elogind/README.md

 Introduction
 ============

-Elogind is the systemd project's "logind", extracted out to be a standalone daemon.
-It integrates with PAM to know the set of users that are logged in to a system and whether they are logged in graphically, on the console, or remotely.
-Elogind exposes this information via the standard org.freedesktop.login1 D-Bus interface, as well as through the file system using systemd's standard /run/systemd layout.
-Elogind also provides "libelogind", which is a subset of the facilities offered by "libsystemd".
-There is a "libelogind.pc" pkg-config file as well.
+Elogind is the **systemd** project's *logind* component, extracted out to be a stand‑alone daemon that implements the `org.freedesktop.login1` D‑Bus interface and provides the `libelogind` library.

 All of the credit for elogind should go to the systemd developers.
 For more on systemd, see